 Legal Reference at the Library—Building Skill Through Practice

-Recording now available from February webinar Civil Legal Justice: The Crucial Role of Libraries, where Luis Interiano discusses the role public library staff can play in answering patrons’ civil legal questions.
-For more on the WebJunction and Legal Services Corporation training initiative Improving Access to Civil Legal through Public Libraries see oc.lc/legal-justice.
+Recording now available from the webinar Civil Legal Justice: The Crucial Role of Libraries, where Luis Interiano discusses the role public library staff can play in answering patrons’ civil legal questions.
+Learn more about the WebJunction and Legal Services Corporation training initiative Improving Access to Civil Legal through Public Libraries, and find additional resources related to libraries and legal services: oc.lc/legal-justice.

 For many library staff, the most intimidating questions posed by patrons are those that involve legal issues—an area in which librarians often have little or no expertise.
 Yet there are valuable ways that public libraries can help guide people toward positive legal outcomes.

-To highlight some strategies that public library staff can use when responding to legal questions, WebJunction will be publishing a series of stories in the coming months that share the legal reference experiences of library practitioners.
+To highlight some strategies that public library staff can use when responding to legal questions, WebJunction will published a series of stories that share the legal reference experiences of library practitioners.
 We hope this series, “Legal Reference at the Library,” will prove both inspiring and educational.
 (Read Part II of this series here.)

 This first story features the experiences of Luis Interiano, Reference Librarian at West Baton Rouge Library in Port Allen, Louisiana.
 It follows Luis’ journey to finding his footing and to building his skill and confidence in providing legal reference to his patrons through practice and adherence to basic reference principles.